 Alternative Transportation

 Travel solely by automobile is not sustainable.
 The growing amount of congestion experienced by the Town has reinforced the need to accommodate multimodal travel.
 In addition to transportation goals, walking and bicycling facilities offer recreational, environmental, and health benefits.
 Dewey Beach is a compact community, which by design, accommodates walking and bicycling due to shorter distances between destinations.
-The Town has also experienced an ever increasing number of pedestrians, bicyclists, skate boarders and hover boarders, and scooter riders in recent years.
+The Town has also experienced an ever increasing number of pedestrians, bicyclists, skate boarders, hover boarders, scooter riders, and other alternative forms of transportation in recent years.
 Thoughtful and coordinated transportation strategies and related capital investments will ensure that these various modes can interact harmoniously.

 Pedestrian Circulation